Microeconomics

 • market price internalizes all relevant benefits in consumption and costs in production;

-• consumer sovereignty reigns and producers adjust to market demand subject only to changing cost constraints and tastes of consumers; and,
+• consumer sovereignty reigns and producers adjust to market demand subject only to changing cost constraints and the changing tastes of consumers;

 • there is no role for government, just as in 'perfect' Communism.

-• account for costs and benefits external to market price through imposition of taxes as well as user or producer charges like carbon credits;
+• account for costs and benefits external to market price through imposition of taxes as well as user or producer charges like carbon credits, or subsidize 'merit goods' such as higher education and R&D;

 • create intellectual property rights to encourage production of new knowledge which, as a public good, is subject to the free-rider problem;